Cutoff for random walk on random graphs with a community structure: Back to simple random walk

 \section{Back to simple random walk}

 We now turn to proving cutoff for simple random walk.
 First recall that absolute relaxation time is defined to be the inverse of the absolute spectral gap.
-We will use the following lemma.
+We say that a Markov chain has cutoff window $W$ if